 6. Take Surfing Lessons

-The surf film “The Endless Summer II” filmed in 1994 put The Gold Coast of Costa Rica on the map as a world class surfering destination.
+The surf film “The Endless Summer II” filmed in 1994 put The Gold Coast of Costa Rica on the map as a world class surfing destination.
 Most every local grows up learning to surf, and even if you have never tried it before, this is a terrific place to learn.
 Flamingo isn’t a surf beach, but some of the very finest are located just 15 – 40 minutes away.
 Playa Grande, Tamarindo and Playa Avellanas are great spots and there are boards for rent and lessons available.

 7. Eat at Lola’s on Playa Avellanas